M1K1B/fterminal/README.md

 # Fterminal

-Fterminal is terminal which contains custom hacking tools
+Fterminal is terminal which contains made custom hacking tools

 ## Getting Started

 ### Prerequisites

-Tools you have to have installed before installing fterminal
+Tools you need to have installed before installing fterminal

 ```
 Python (newest version)